 Life cycle assessment (LCA) and techno-economic assessment (TEA) studies can provide insight into deployment potential however challenges exist in ensuring these studies are fit for purpose.

 Despite the existence of general good practice guidance (such as the ISO standards for LCA), the CCU guideline project was driven by the acknowledgement of TEA & LCA practitioners and other stakeholders that too many substantial methodological decisions remained open allowing for significant divergence in reported outcomes from studies specifically for CCU projects.

 Fundamental differences in the scope of studies; the designation of a suitable functional unit and other elements such as the method for selecting a suitable system boundary made like-for-like comparisons difficult.

-- Further improving the existing guidelines based on feedback from the initial launch phase including addition of further worked examples
+- Incorporating feedback from the initial launch phase including addition of further worked examples

 - Expanding the scope to include guidance for policy makers, commissioners of studies and other decision makers

 - Providing guidance for conducting low TRL-related assessments

 - Integrating TEA & LCA for CCU technologies to allow for analysis of both environmental and economic factors simultaneously and to produce composite environmental-economic performance metrics.
 Such an analysis can also be useful in determining the effects of prioritising of specific environmental and economic factors over others as part of a structured analytical decision-making process

 - Removing other barriers to harmonisation such as the need to develop a common assessment language as part of a wider attempt to improve communication throughout the community

 Further information about the CO2nsistent project’s work can be found in the following documents: